spewspew/quine/readme.md

 so that you are not able to run strings against it to easily check if there is embedded source code in the executable.
 This makes Ken Thompson's trusting trust attack harder to detect.
+If a cryptographic cipher were used the attack would be practically impossible to detect.

 I then adapted insquine.c to insrotquinegen.c which generates insrotquine.c.
-This quine removes the only remaining ascii string that could possibly give something away from the data section of the resulting executable.
+This quine removes the only remaining ascii string (`"char prog[] = {"`) that could potentially indicate that the executable is a quine.